Bolotnik: Bolotnitsa

-In the Russian North it is believed, that bolotnitsa (болотница) is the mistress of the swamp and tundra.
+In the Russian North, it is believed that bolotnitsa (болотница) is the mistress of the swamp and tundra.
 She is also known as the bolotnaya baba (болотная баба; lit. «the swamp witch», «the swamp hag» or «the swamp woman»), lopatnitsa (лопатница) and omutnitsa (омутница).

 As with the bolotnik, there are many different descriptions of her.
 In some accounts she is a rusalka (or rusalka's sister).
 It was believed, for example, that a girl, who had died in a swamp or was carried away by an unclean spirit, could turn into the bolotnitsa.
-In some places she was considered to be more like a spirit that had no connections with the human race; according to one Russian folktale, Bolotnitsa is a singular being, one of the seven likhomanka sisters.
+In some places, she was considered to be more like a spirit that had no connections with the human race; according to one Russian folktale, Bolotnitsa is a singular being, one of the seven likhomanka sisters.
 In the Nizhny Novgorod Governorate, the bolotnitsa was portrayed as a beautiful young girl with pale-white, translucent skin, brown (or black) hair, green (or blue) eyes and goose (or frog) legs instead of normal legs.
 To hide them, bolotnitsa would sit on a giant water lily, putting her legs under her.
 She would lure people into the swamp with a weep for a help, pretending that she is drowning or asking them to show the way from a dark place.
 If they were charmed by her beauty, people would get close to her.
-She would then pounce on them and slowly pull them to the bottom of the swamp, or tickle them to death.
+She would then pounce on them and slowly pull them to the bottom of the swamp or tickle them to death.
 It was sometimes believed that bolotnitsa loves to sing.

 In other beliefs, such as in the Vologda Governorate, the bolotnitsa was described as an old hag with a large head.
 Modern residents of the Nizhny Novgorod Oblast believe that the bolotnitsa is shaggy, scary and green and that she sits in a swamp all the time, leaving it only at night.

-In the north of the Omsk Governorate, there was a legend about a bolotnitsa named Marya, who lured young men to the swamp bumps, where they met their deaths.
+In the north of the Omsk Governorate, there was a legend about a bolotnitsa named Marya, who lured young men to the swamp bumps where they met their deaths.
 Marya was a girl from the Mansi tribe.
 She settled in the taiga due to unhappy relationships with men and became a shamaness.
 This legend is featured in the work of a Russian writer Vladimir Erakhtin, and it was told to him by his grandfather (Марья-болотница).

-Bolotnitsy (plural) were attributed to a special malice: they were capable of causing storms, downpours and hail, thereby destroying crops.
+Bolotnitsy (plural) were attributed with a special malice: they were capable of causing storms, downpours and hail, thereby destroying crops.
 At night they would steal canvases and food from women.